aav7fl/website-legacy/resume/index.md

 #### Rebuilt Zelda Save File

-- Rebuilt a Zelda Ocarina of Time save file after discovering a checksum algorithm
+- Rebuilt a Zelda Ocarina of Time save file after discovering the checksum algorithm
 - Used a GameShark with a parallel port to interface with the N64 cartridge, dump the ram, and recalculate the checksum
 - [Open source checksum calculator](https://github.com/Vi1i/OcarinaChecksumChecker)
 - [Blog post](/blog/2015/04/transferring-n64-saves/)